 4. Service Implementation

-4.1 To allow us to plan and implement the Services to the standards we demand, the following applies: A minimum of 28 days is required from the date we receive your acceptance of our Proposal to the date you want the Services delivered.
+4.1 To allow us to plan and implement the Services to the standards we demand, a minimum of 28 days is required from the date we receive your acceptance of our Proposal to the date you request the Services delivered.

 4.2 If you require any Service delivered within less than the 28-day notice period, we will endeavour to meet your requirements, but cannot guarantee delivery of the Service in that time.
 Where the Service is provided in this period, additional charges may apply.